corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 It's important to note that, as far as is possible, we preserve information with conversions and extensions.

 > There are edge cases where you can devise a conversion and manipulation process that is *not* information preserving.
-Howver, for any `JsonElement`-backed use case like this, all information is preserved between conversions.
+However, for any `JsonElement`-backed use case like this, all information is preserved between conversions.

+With most code-first C#-to-JSON serializers, you lose this characteristic unless it has been specifically designed-in to your C# classes.
+This can be particularly challenging when diagnosing issues with malformed input data, for example.

-Let's serialize our new "extended" `Person` and verify that the additional properties are correctly written to the output.
+Let's serialize our new "extended" `Person` and verify that the additional properties are preserved and written to the output.

 Add the following code at the end of the file.